-There’s a reason Philly Cheesesteaks are so popular.
-Try putting those ingredients on a pizza and you’ve got an exciting twist that’s almost as addictive as the original.
+There’s a reason Philly cheesesteaks are so popular.
+Try putting those ingredients on a Philly Cheesesteak Pizza and you’ve got an exciting twist that’s almost as addictive as the original.

 Pizza is one of my husband’s great loves.
 He would eat pizza for every meal if he didn’t care about his health.
 Anyways, we obviously make a lot of pizza at home, so I try to think up different topping combinations for a twist once in awhile.
 Philly Cheesesteak pizza and butternut squash and sausage pizza are now household favorites.

 You can make your own pizza dough (be sure to follow our perfect every time thin-crust dough recipe), but pre-cooked pizza dough is one of the best time-saving conveniences there are.
-I buy bread dough that is fresh, not frozen.
-It makes an 8″ pizza – perfect for one.
+I buy dough that is fresh, not frozen, from Trader Joe’s or Whole Foods.
+It makes an 8″ pizza – perfect for one or two.

 How to Cook a Pizza